Database

 Previously, the tpch dataset was always used for examples, but tpch represents an ideal scenario where all data are evenly distributed.
 In actual production environments, many datasets are unevenly distributed.
 For uneven data, a straightforward approach is to use a hash shuffle to ensure that the data is evenly distributed after bucketing.

-Since hash shuffle cannot enable colocate optimisation, optimizers still try to use range shuffle as much as possible, which requires a good understanding of the data distribution to provide a better bucketing algorithm.
-During the stats calculation phase, MO's optimiser also calculates data distribution based on the data's zonemap.
+Since hash shuffle cannot enable colocate optimization, optimizers still try to use range shuffle as much as possible, which requires a good understanding of the data distribution to provide a better bucketing algorithm.
+During the stats calculation phase, MO's optimizer also calculates data distribution based on the data's zonemap.
 The specific method is to assume that the data in this object is uniformly distributed within this zone map for every zone map accessed.
-Data distribution is calculated by traversing all the zone maps, and the results are stored in the ShuffleRange
+Data distribution is calculated by traversing all the zone maps, and the results are stored in the ShuffleRange data structure.

 One detail is for numerical types, it is assumed that each zonemap's data is uniformly distributed within its min-max range, and they are sorted directly from smallest max to largest max.
 For character types, since each character occupies one byte but most of the byte values do not appear in strings, the assumption of uniform distribution of data in each zone map is not valid.
 Therefore, each character that appears is mapped to a number, and after recalculating the new value for each string, they are sorted from smallest max to largest max.